Introduction / Background

 You can read more about client optimization mods here.

-Perhaps one of the most noticiable difference between Vanilla single player and Paper server, the entity tracking range on Paper servers is slightly lower by default in order to reduce server workloads.
+Entity-Tracking-Range is Perhaps one of the most noticiable difference between Vanilla single player and Paper server, the entity tracking range on Paper servers is slightly lower by default in order to reduce server workloads.

 The default entity distance is